Updated: May 18, 2020

 - Mulches with no weed seeds

-This is why some experts believe that adding seaweed to a planting hole for potatoes, tomatoes, asparagus or rhubarb is an excellent way to supply seaweed fertilizer to the roots, thereby giving these plants a good start.
+Some experts believe that adding seaweed to a planting hole for potatoes, tomatoes, asparagus or rhubarb is an excellent way to improve root growth, thereby giving them a great start.

-Other expert growers believe that seaweed prevents slugs and other soft-bodied pests because it forms small razor-like edges in the soil after it dries.
-Salt may also plays a role in pest prevention.
-If worms don’t like the salt, it’s probably true of other small creatures.
+Other expert growers believe that seaweed prevents slugs and other soft-bodied pests.
+This is because it forms small razor-like edges in the soil after it dries.

 Too far from the coast